abhinavkumar17/arch-drift-detection/README.md

 `pack.py` reports a single `reduction:` figure that nets this overhead against excluded files; the two effects are separated above.

-### What got dropped, and why the order matters

-48 files came out of the `HEAD~20` run.
-Looking at which ones, they were all at the tail of the list — and the order files are costed in is just the order they appear in the diff, which is alphabetical by path.

-That turns out to matter.
-Two generated search files are 287,405 and 287,423 tokens, about 72% of the whole budget between them.
-They were dropped only because `docs/` sorts after `Source/` and `Tests/`.
-Sort the list differently and those two files alone would push out every line of production Swift.

-So the ordering is doing real work here, and nobody chose it.
-Is it something we control?
-And does it mean the right files are reaching the model at the right time?
-With size as the only exclusion rule, whatever order the files arrive in is effectively the review policy.

-One smaller thing in the same area: packing stops at the first file that doesn't fit rather than carrying on.
-At the stopping point 786 tokens were still free, and there was a 104-token file further down the list.

 ### Reproduce

 Everything under `evidence/` can be regenerated from scratch: